leftlogic/heroku-101/README.md

 Next we'll get the web server code ready for Heroku.

-We'll use the `npm init` tool to setup the `package.json`.
+We'll use the `npm init` tool to setup a file called `package.json`.
 Run the following, and just keep pressing enter.

 ```shell
 $ npm init